 Bonnie Mercer (b.
-1978, Melbourne) is an internationally-renowned sound artist, composer and musician who lives and works in Melbourne, Australia.
+1978, Melbourne) is an internationally-renowned musician, sound artist, and composer who lives and works in Melbourne, Australia.
 With a career spanning over twenty-five years, Mercer has ensured that she is in demand at home and abroad both as solo performer and highly-respected collaborator.
 Mercer’s distinctive and instantly recognisable style is earth-shatteringly loud, transcendentally hypnotic and experimental while grounded in rock forms.
 Although certainly psychedelic, Mercer is equally capable of euphoric improvisation, thundering rock riffage and glacial beauty, often all at the same time.

 This is evident in Mercer’s work as a founding member of Grey Daturas (2001-2010), a band celebrated for exhilarating feedback-drenched live performances.
 Their heady mix of drone, minimalism, psychedelia, free-jazz and noise engendered a global following of devoted enthusiasts.
 A correspondingly punishing tour schedule included multiple excursions to the USA, Europe, New Zealand and Japan.
 They also performed extensively throughout Australia and released three full-length albums.
 When geographic alignment allows, Mercer still performs in Breathing Shrine, her duo with fellow former Datura Robert Mayson, now based in NYC.